lccruz/Products.Doormat/README.txt

 ===============

 After installing the product in your site, you can add a "Doormat" item to your Plone site.
+(Exclude it from navigation using the "Settings" tab.)
 Inside it, you can create a hierarchical structure of Columns, Sections and links (both internal and external).

 The Doormat will look like this::